robert-hh/Micropython-Editor/README.md

 - Changed string formatting to Python3 style

 **1.8** Clean Copy & Paste, Indent, Un-Indent
-- Added a Mark Line key for Line Delete, Line Copy, Indent and Un-Indent
+- Added a Mark Line key forFixed a glitch, that allowed to paste text longer then the available space on the status line.
+No harm was done, just the screen content scrolled up.
+After leaving the line edit mode, a redraw fixed that.
+Line Delete, Line Copy, Indent and Un-Indent
 - Changed Line Delete, Line Copy and Buffer Insert into a cleaner Copy & Paste mode
 - Added a cleaner Indent and Un-Indent method; for WiPy too
 - Removed the attempt to recover from out-of-memory situations: did not work.